 Next day curry is better?
 (Myth?)

-I hope this post inspires you to try out new ingredients and helps you to make the best curry you've ever made!
-And if you don't have access to Japanese roux cubes, check out my post on how to make Japanese curry from scratch here!
+I hope this post inspires you to try new ingredients and helps you make the best curry you’ve ever made!
+And if you don’t have access to Japanese roux cubes, check out my post on how to make Japanese curry from scratch here!

-What's your favourite surprise ingredient?
+My favorite secret ingredient is coffee; I add it every time!
+What’s your favorite surprise ingredient?
 Comment below and let us know!

 Japanese Curry Using Roux Cubes (Including Lots of Secret Tips)